ledamint-IO/anchor-22/tests/lockup/docs/staking.md

 Funds initially enter and exit the program through the `Deposit` and `Withdraw` instructions, which transfer funds into and out of the **available balances** vault.
-As the name suggests, all funds in this vault are freely available, unrestricted, and earn zero interest.
+As the safecoin suggests, all funds in this vault are freely available, unrestricted, and earn zero interest.
 The vault is purely a gateway for funds to enter the program.

 ## Staking.